TYPES OF THERAPY

 Our placement therapists are all in post-graduate training and working towards accreditation.
 They have all passed a stringent training process in behavioural therapies and receive weekly supervision and ongoing training.
 We also have a team of Senior Therapists available who have completed their post-graduate training and are available to take on the more complex cases.

-Please note, we sadly we do not have the appropriate specialism and medical capacity to treat people who are experiencing psychotic symptoms, chronic eating disorders, addiction issues or are actively suicidal, and we therefore cannot accept clients with these presentations for treatment.
+Please note, we do not have the appropriate specialism and medical capacity to treat people who are experiencing psychotic symptoms, chronic eating disorders, addiction issues or are actively suicidal, and we therefore cannot accept clients with these presentations for treatment.
+We only operate within UK.

 FUNCTIONAL ANALYTIC PSYCHOTHERAPY (FAP)